bookofproofs/bookofproofs.github.io/_sources/history/19th-century/post.md

 **Emil Post** was a Polish-born American mathematician and logician who is best known for his work on polyadic groups, recursively enumerable sets, and degrees of unsolvability, as well as for his contribution to the unsolvability of problems in combinatorial mathematics.

 ### Mathematical Profile (Excerpt):
-* Arnold and Pearl were Polish Jews and their son Emil was born in Russian controlled Poland and spent the first seven years of his life there.
-* Emil was an extraordinarily bright child but his life was one of great tragedy.
 * After graduating from the High School Post remained on the same campus as he continued his studies at the City College.
 * We now think of Post as a mathematical logician but the first subject which attracted him was astronomy.
 * Although written while he was an undergraduate, Post did not submit the paper to the American Mathematical Society until 1923 and it was not finally published until 1930.